 There is no doubt that horse ownership is an expensive undertaking.

-With Christmas over and those credit card bills arriving, we thought it might be good timing to share some of our top money saving tips!
+Horse riding is an expensive hobby so we thought it might be good timing to share some of our top money saving tips!

 1. Purchase feed in bulk.
 Can’t store a large load of hay yourself?
 Round up some friends and share the cost between you.